 - the FCSS Program Contact List (updated and distributed twice a year)

 - the FCSS Orientation Modules (for orienting new FCSS board members and staff)

 - the FCSS Promotion and Marketing Handbook (a how-to guide and resource tool kit for promoting FCSS)

 - a presentation folder and brochure page with the FCSS branding that FCSS programs may use for local promotion (an inventory of the brochures and folders is stocked at the Resource Bank for FCSS programs to purchase at cost).

 - the “Understanding FCSS” video presentation.
-The presentation is available on DVD format, free of charge.
+The presentation is available on our website, free of charge.

 - the “FCSS 101 Orientation” Power Point presentation and handouts.
-The material is available on CD format, free of charge.
+The material is available on the FCSSAA website, free of charge.

 - the “Working in Community” FCSS professional development workshops.
 The workshops include Introduction to Community Development, Research, Needs and Strengths Assessments, Strategic Planning, and Evaluation Planning.
 The “Working in Community” workbooks are available from the Resource Bank, free of charge to FCSSAA members.

 - the “Advocacy Training” workshop (a how-to guide and resource tool kit for public education and advocacy activity), also available free of charge to FCSSAA members.